 Chessies crave outdoor activities, and swimming especially.
 When a Chessie is introduced to the water as a pup, he will become a strong and powerful swimmer, learning to use his tail as a rudder.
 He tolerates the cold and ice exceptionally well, but access to swimming water is best for a Chessie who will spend time outdoors in the heat.

 This smart, active breed needs plenty of exercise and can easily overpower an inexperienced owner.
-Daily opportunities for long walks or the chance to swim will satisfy this dog and keep him quiet at home.
+Daily opportunities for long walks or the chance to swim will satisfy this dog and keep him quiet at home, resting comfortably in his memory foam dog bed.

 Chessies in the field face wind, tide, and long, cold swims: they rise to these occasions, functioning with ease, efficiency, and endurance.